Take these steps to create an effective QA program that yields lasting results

 3. Ongoing inspection

-Clear and Concise Documentation
+Clear and Concise Documentation to Ensure Construction Quality

 If instructions to achieve a given standard of completion and quality are either vague or poorly written, the execution will be inconsistent.